ivanalejandro0/color-namer/README.md

 as a strategy for naming colors he recommends the tool [Name that Color](http://chir.ag/projects/name-that-color/), which I used but I felt like I needed a bit more.

+## Acknowledgements

-Thanks to the [color-namer](https://github.com/zeke/color-namer) library (which does all the heavy lifting).
+Thanks to the [color-namer](https://github.com/zeke/color-namer) library, which does all the heavy lifting related to colors information.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).